TigerVNC/tigervnc/README.rst

 The Windows version of TigerVNC contains the following programs:

 * winvnc - the TigerVNC Server for Windows.  winvnc allows a Windows desktop to be accessed remotely using a VNC viewer.

-WARNING: winvnc is currently unmaintainted and and may not function correctly.
+WARNING: winvnc is currently unmaintained and may not function correctly.

 winvnc may not work if the Fast User Switching or Remote Desktop features are in use.